oguzhanozdmr/Scuti/README.md

 # Scuti
-Source code of the sun lamp for  parrot built with an Arduino.
+Source code of  sun lamp for  parrot built with Arduino.

 #  How it works
 My bird's native country is Australia so I looked at the sun path in Australia.
 Budgerigars have an extensive natural range.
 They’re found through most of Australia's interior west of the Great Dividing Range.
 It's  Dawn at 05:42 A.M and dusk at 7:45 P.M there.
 You can find the sun path on [here.](https://www.suncalc.org/#/-24.4684,133.0223,3/2021.02.09/06:09/1/3 )